-Michael Bates is a compelling example of what it means to be a musician in the new millennium.
-He is a near virtuoso double bassist, visionary composer, active bandleader, curator and educator who thrives in many musical worlds.
+New York based bassist, Michael Bates is a compelling example of a musician in the new millennium.
+He is a near virtuoso double bassist, visionary composer, bandleader, curator and educator who thrives in many musical worlds.
 With an eye to the future, his music draws from jazz, classical, world music, rock and blends them into a lyrical, visceral and cinematic style.
-For over a decade he has been performing cutting edge music and “simply put, Bates has the ability to make a huge impact on the existing state of modern jazz”– (Glenn Astarita).
+For over two decades he has been performing cutting edge music and “simply put, Bates has the ability to make a huge impact on the existing state of modern jazz”– (Glenn Astarita).
 He has been called “a charismatic player who manages to navigate that most difficult and rarely traveled road leading to accessible experimentation… “(Chris Watson, “The View”).

-He grew up in Vancouver, Canada and even though he was exposed to musicians such as Sun Ra, Thomas Chapin, the Clusone Trio and Dave Holland, Michael began playing music in hardcore and punk rock bands before turning to jazz and classical music.
-He studied with the principal bassist of the Tokyo Symphony, Yoshio Nagashima, Don Thompson, Dave Young, Mark Helias and Tony Falanga.
-In 2002, he relocated and began performing with many of the New York’s best including Michael Blake, JD Allen, Tom Rainey, Chris Speed, Jeff Davis, Donny McCaslin, Russ Johnson, Dave Douglas, Michael Sarin, Gerald Cleaver, Russ Lossing and Marty Ehrlich.
-He has performed on dozens of recording as a sideman and Michael has toured all over Europe, Asia, the United States and Canada.
-As an educator, he has taught at the Banff Centre of the Arts and several universities worldwide.
+Michael Bates started performing in hardcore punk bands in Vancouver, Canada and later turned to jazz and modern classical music.
+Bates relocated to New York City in 2002 and has since collaborated with Michael Blake, JD Allen, Tom Rainey, Chris Speed, Jeff Davis, Donny McCaslin, Greg Tardy, Russ Johnson, Joel Harrison, Ben Monder, Michael Sarin, Gerald Cleaver, Russ Lossing and Marty Ehrlich.
+He has performed on over 70 recordings as a sideman and has toured all over Europe, Asia, the United States and Canada.
+Michael also co-hosts an award-winning podcast “A Noise From the Deep” with trumpeter Dave Douglas, and as an educator, he has taught at the Banff Centre of the Arts, the AMR in Geneva, Switzerland and several universities worldwide.